Black British people: 16th century

-Jacques Francis, who has been described as a slave by some historians, but described himself in Latin as a "famulus", meaning servant, slave or attendant.
+Jacques Francis has been described as a slave by some historians, but described himself in Latin as a "famulus", meaning servant, slave or attendant.
 Francis was born on an island off the coast of Guinea, likely Arguin Island, off the coast of Mauritania.
 He worked as a diver for Pietro Paulo Corsi in his salvage operations on the sunken St Mary and St Edward of Southampton and other ships, such as the Mary Rose, which had sunk in Portsmouth Harbour.
 When Corsi was accused of theft, Francis stood by him in an English court.
 With help from an interpreter, he supported his master's claims of innocence.
 Some of the depositions in the case displayed negative attitudes towards slaves or black people as witnesses.

 In March 2019 two of the skeletons found on the Mary Rose were found to have Southern European or North African ancestry; one found to be wearing a leather wrist-guard bearing the arms of Catherine of Aragon and royal arms of England is thought to possibly be Spanish or North African, the other, known as "Henry" was thought to also have similar genetic makeup.
-Henry’s mitochondrial DNA showed that his ancestry may have came from Southern Europe, the Near East, or North Africa, although Dr Sam Robson from the University of Portsmouth "ruled out" that Henry was black or that he was sub-Saharan African in origin.
+Henry's mitochondrial DNA showed that his ancestry may have came from Southern Europe, the Near East, or North Africa, although Dr Sam Robson from the University of Portsmouth "ruled out" that Henry was black or that he was sub-Saharan African in origin.
 Dr Onyeka Nubia cautioned that the number of those on board the Mary Rose that had heritage beyond Britain was not necessarily representative of the whole of England at the time, although it definitely was not a "one-off".
 It is thought they are likely to have travelled through Spain or Portugal before arriving in Britain.

 Blackamoor servants were perceived as a fashionable novelty and worked in the households of several prominent Elizabethans, including that of Queen Elizabeth I, William Pole, Francis Drake, and Anne of Denmark in Scotland.
 Among these servants was "John Come-quick, a blackemore", servant to Capt Thomas Love.
 Others included in parish registers include Domingo "a black neigro servaunt unto Sir William Winter", buried the xxviith daye of August [1587] and "Frauncis a Blackamoor servant to Thomas Parker", buried in January 1591.
 Some were free workers, although most were employed as domestic servants and entertainers.
 Some worked in ports, but were invariably described as chattel labour.